Pea gravel is a type of aggregate made from small, rounded pebbles. It is commonly used for driveways, walkways, and playgrounds.

 The cost of gravel for a cubic yard of pea gravel can vary depending on the location and the company, but it is usually around $35.

 How Much Does Pea Gravel Delivery Cost?

 Pea gravel delivery cost can vary depending on how much pea gravel you need, the distance it needs to be transported, and the vehicle used to transport it.
-The cost can range from $30 to $120 per ton.
+The cost of gravel can range from $30 to $120 per ton.